shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 **Article Presentations [50 points]**: Students will sign up to present one research article and lead the class discussion.
 More regarding this on 1/28.

-**Jupyter Notebook Execises [100 points, 25 points each]**: Students will complete four coding exercises based on selected course topics throughout the semester
+**Jupyter Notebook Execises [105 points, 25 points for #1-3, 30 points for #4]**: Students will complete four coding exercises based on selected course topics throughout the semester

 **Project Proposal - Round 1 [25 points]**: Students will submit a 250-300 word abstract describing their research question and study idea.
 They should set up a meeting with the instructor (during office hours) to determine a final project.
 Upon completion of this assignment, students will receive feedback and suggestions on how to improve their study and should incorporate this feedback into their proposal (round 2).

 **Annotated Bibliography [25 points]**: Students will choose 7-10 research articles and summarize the research questions, methods, and results of each paper (behavior only).
 Students should also include a 2-3 sentences on each paper’s relevance to their final project.

 **Project Proposal - Round 2 [75 points]**: Students will expand their 250-300 word abstract based on feedback from the instructor.
 Their project proposal should be 2-3 pages (in NSF GRFP format) on a hypothetical research study.
-This should include:
--	Introduction with research question and hypothesis/hypotheses
--	Methods
--	Expected results
 Student will receive feedback on their proposals and should incorporate it before their final project presentation.

 **Project Presentation [80 points]**: This presentation will be the “final exam” of this course.
 Students will present their project proposal to the class (10 minutes each) and determine 2-3 questions for a quick class discussion (5-10 minutes).